SkafteNicki/dtu_mlops/s1_development_environment/command_line.md

     being able to write simple programs in bash.
 For example, one case is that you want to execute multiple Python programs sequentially, which can be done through a bash script.

+    ??? note "Windows users"

+        Bash is not part of Windows, so you need to run this part through WSL.
+If you did not install WSL, you can skip this part or as an alternative do the exercises in [Powershell](https://learn.microsoft.com/en-us/training/modules/script-with-powershell/) which is the native
+        Windows scripting language (not recommended).

     1. Write a bash script (in `nano`) and try executing it:

         ```bash